Epoch Time Guide

 Examples you will actually use

-Example: Log correlation
+Example: Log correlation during an incident

-Example: API payloads
+Example: API payload sanity check

-Going between epoch and ISO 8601
+Getting unstuck between epoch and ISO 8601

 Best practices